AramCZGames/Hell-Jump/README.md

 ## Meet the devs

 **AramCZ:**
 Hello guys my name is Aram.
-I am a random guy who likes to make games.
+I am a random guy from czech republic who is an IT nerd and likes to make games.
 So I decided to make my first game called: Hell Jump I am still learning something new but for the most part I know the essentials